-- 1) Thesis/dissertations are prepared according to guidelines. - 2) Notify Michelle of your intention to defend. - 3) Check the deadlines for applying for graduation: - a.
-Convocation Fall or Spring Ceremony
+- 1) Please follow the Thesis and Dissertation Formatting guidelines set by FGS.
+Formatting and stylistic decisions not covered by the FGS guidelines (e.g. font, size, margins...) are up to the student as long as they are reasonable and consistent. - 2) Notify Michelle of your intention to defend. - You must apply to graduate once the defense process has begun.
+Check the deadlines for applying for graduation. - 4) When distributing your thesis/dissertation to your committee, please ensure that you include Michelle on the email.
+No revisions can be made to your thesis/dissertation until after your oral exam takes place.
+Michelle will forward your thesis/dissertation to FGS.
+FGS will forward the same copy to the external examiner.

-- b.
-Deadlines for application to graduate: You must apply to graduate once the defense process is begun. - 4) When distributing your thesis/dissertation to your committee, check their availability for the period during which you intend to defend.
-On the date you distribute your thesis, email Michelle and attach a copy of your title page. - 5) Request for Oral Examination form (ROE).
-While your committee is reviewing your thesis/dissertation, Michelle will prepare the ROE form.
-This form must be completely filled in before submission to FGS.
-You will need the signatures of your committee members and the graduate advisor, your examination date/time, the room booking for your examination, and your external examiner's information (Michelle will work with your supervisor to confirm this information; you should NOT take part in this process). - Thesis/Dissertation Withholding form.
-Once finished, theses are added to an online database called UVicSpace.
-It is highly recommended that students complete one of these withholding forms to put embargo on archiving your thesis/dissertation in UVicSpace.
+Check with your committee members for their availability for the period during which you intend to defend.
+You can also tentatively schedule your oral exam.

+5) Request for Oral Examination form (ROE).
+Michelle will prepare the ROE form for you after you distribute your thesis/dissertation to your committee.
+This form must be completely filled in before submitting to FGS.
+You will need the signatures of your committee members and the graduate advisor, your examination date/time, the room booking for your examination, and your external examiner's information (Michelle will work with your supervisor to confirm this information).

+Thesis/Dissertation Withholding form.
+Michelle will prepare the Thesis/Dissertation Withholding form for you.
+Your thesis/dissertation will be archived to an online database called UVicSpace.
+This form puts an embargo on your thesis/dissertation in UVicSpace for 1 year.
 Some journals may reject your paper because the material is considered "published" if it is accessible via UVicSpace.
 Please check the UVic guidelines and journal guidelines.

-Michelle can help guide you in this process. - 6) PhD students arrange your Departmental seminar in the term prior to the one you plan to defend in, or at the latest in the same term you plan to defend.
-Contact the Seminar Committee to arrange a seminar. - 7) Pre-Oral and Post-Oral Emails.
-One week prior to your oral defense, Michelle will send you a pre- oral email with many helpful reminders for your big day.
+PhD students - arrange your Departmental seminar in the term prior to the one you plan to defend in, or at the latest in the same term you plan to defend.
+Contact the Seminar Committee to arrange a seminar.

+- 6) Pre-Oral and Post-Oral Emails.
+One week prior to your defense, Michelle will send you a pre- oral email with many helpful reminders for your big day.
 Attached to this email will be your Thesis/Dissertation Approval form.
-Immediately after your defense, Michelle will send you a Post-Defense email that will explain step-by-step what you must do to complete the defending process - 8) Defend!
-Suggestions for the examination: - Bring your Thesis/Dissertation approval form to obtain original signatures from your committee members and the external examiner after your oral.
-If members are participating remotely, the Chair of your oral exam can sign on behalf of these members (including the external examiner).
-If any signatures are missed on the form, Michelle will scan the form to obtain signatures.
-One way or the other, please make sure you bring the form back to Michelle.
+Immediately after your defense, Michelle will send you a post-defense email that will explain step-by-step what you must do to complete the defending process - 7) Defend!
+Bring your Thesis/Dissertation approval form to obtain original signatures from your committee members and the external examiner after your defense.
+Supervisors will obtain signatures from members who participate remotely.
+Please make sure you bring the form back to Michelle to keep.